Article written in 2017 by Terry Shigg, former vice president of the NBPC and former president of NBPC Local 1613 (San Diego).

 g.
 Are you having problems at home (divorce, break-up, death in the family, bankruptcy etc.)?

-These are a few things that may contribute to problems in your physical and mental health.
-If they are contributing, then get help developing a plan to deal with each of these issues.
+These are a just a few things that may contribute to problems in your physical and mental health.
+If they are contributing, then seek help to develop a plan to deal with these issues.
 You are not the first person to have the problems and you will not be the last.
 Your ability to deal with them might help you help someone else.

 4. Consider getting a checkup.